coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/concurrency_issues.md

 `````

-which we have identified as embarassingly parallel code and converted to the following:
+which we have identified as embarrassingly parallel code and converted to the following:

 `````{tabs}